Automating-GIS-processes/site/source/index.rst

     knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
 Feel free to share this website to anyone interested, and to use these materials in your own teaching.

+.. admonition:: Online teaching

+    Please note that the course is organized completely online during the 2020 Autumn semester.
+    Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.
+Recorded lesson videos and course materials are openly available to everyone interested.

 .. admonition:: University of Helsinki students

     The Automating GIS processes course is part of the Geography Masters Programme at the University of Helsinki (UH).
-    UH students should sign up for this course using the course code `GEOG-329-2` in Weboodi.
+    UH students should sign up for this course using the course code ``GEOG-329-2`` in Weboodi.
-    Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.

 .. admonition:: Interactive contents